schukark/Algos/README.md

-# Algos
+# Maths
-Different algos for fun
+Different algos/pieces of math for fun